Andaman Law College: Debate competitions

 On 16 November 2022, A panel of Andaman Law College represented the college in a debate competition.
 The Inter-College debate competition was organized by ICAR-Central Island Agricultural Research Institute (Andaman & Nicobar Islands) on the topic “Whether agriculture, animal husbandry and fisheries are promising professional career or not?”.
 Two panels argued on behalf of Andaman Law college in debate competition.
 The panels was headed by Mr. Siddhanth Rai Sharma & Miss.
 Pooja Chetri.

 The team of Andaman Law college secured 1st position in the debate competition.
 The team was felicitated during Valedictory Ceremony by the officials & guest of Honors of ICAR-Central Island Agricultural Research Institute.

+Saraswati Pooja Celebration

+On 14 February 2024 on the occasion of Vasant Panchami, Andaman Law College celebrated 1st Shree Saraswati Pooja in the college campus.The celebration of festival was supplied with Pooja,Hawan, cultural events, Maha Bhoj (community lunch).

+The whole event was organised and coordinated by ALC Shree Saraswati Pooja Samiti Under the chairmanship of Siddhanth Rai Sharma.